sophiestix/rrts/NOTES.md

 ## Again, Type Definition Files

-The `connect` functione expexts an object as second argument, that will have a bunch of action creators inside of it.
-The problem in react-redux says `connect` thinks that an action creator is a function that returns an object and nothing else.
+The `connect` functione expects an object as second argument, that will have a bunch of action creators inside of it.
+The problem is that react-redux says `connect` thinks that an action creator is a function that returns an object and nothing else.
 In our error we see:

 ```